 Hezbollah won ten parliamentary seats in the 2009 national elections.
 Just months later, the group's leader, Hassan Nasrallah, updated Hezbollah's manifesto and expounded on the merits of democracy.
 "Even Hezbollah has had to accommodate its fundamentalist religious messaging to a pluralistic culture in which piety and modernity exist side-by-side.
 This has required a gradual shift from the group's Khomeinist roots toward a more contemporary Islamist nationalist approach," wrote the nonpartisan U.S. Congressional Research Service in a 2011 report.

-Nasrallah's 2009 vision restated Hezbollah's rejection of an Israeli state: "This stand is firm, permanent, and final, and it does not tolerate any retreat or compromise even if the entire world recognizes Israel."
+Nasrallah restated Hezbollah's rejection of an Israeli state in 2009: "This stand is firm, permanent, and final, and it does not tolerate any retreat or compromise even if the entire world recognizes Israel."

-In recent years, Hezbollah continued to play a consequential role in Lebanese politics.
+In recent years, Hezbollah has continued to play a consequential role in Lebanese politics.
 The group brought down the government of Saad Hariri, a Saudi-backed Sunni, in 2011.
-And though it helped usher in a replacement in prime minister Najib Mikati, Hezbollah's political opposition forced his departure from office in March 2013.
-Hezbollah's growing alliance with the Assad regime in Syria's civil war has only heightened sectarian divisions in Lebanon.
-Amid a political and security crisis, parliament voted to postpone the June 2013 elections until November 2014.
+And though Hezbollah helped usher in a replacement in Prime Minister Najib Mikati, it forced his departure from office and a collapse of the government in March 2013 in a dispute over the Lebanese security forces.

 "Hezbollah is at a critical juncture in its political evolution.
-It's recent involvement in Syria has raised the question: is it a Lebanese nationalist organization, or a group more interested in protecting Shiite interests throughout the Middle East," says Danin.
-"In many ways, the war in Syria and Iran's future posture in the region will determine Hezballah's fate.
+Its recent involvement in Syria has raised the question: is it a Lebanese nationalist organization, or a group more interested in protecting Shiite interests throughout the Middle East?" says CFR's Danin.
+"In many ways, the war in Syria and Iran's future posture in the region will determine Hezbollah's fate.
 It could emerge from the Syrian war empowered and emboldened and able to play a dominant role in Lebanese politics.
 Conversely, it could emerge weakened, tarnished, and without a solid base even amongst Lebanon's large Shiite community."